List of Lady Gaga live performances

-American singer Lady Gaga has embarked on seven concert tours.
+With eight concert tours, American singer Lady Gaga has performed in every populated continent.
 The recipient of the Pollstar Award for Pop Touring Artist of the Decade (2010s), she has grossed more than $689.5 million in revenue from concert tours and residencies, with an attendance of 6.3 million, making her the fifth woman to cross the half-billion career total tour gross.
 Gaga has also performed live at award ceremonies and television shows.
 She promoted her debut single "Just Dance" through performances at the Miss Universe 2008 and So You Think You Can Dance.
 She first served as an opening act for the boy band New Kids on the Block and the girl group The Pussycat Dolls, before beginning her own headlining tour, The Fame Ball Tour, which began in March 2009 and ended in September 2009.
 Following the canceled tour Fame Kills: Starring Kanye West and Lady Gaga with rapper Kanye West, Gaga embarked on her second worldwide concert tour, The Monster Ball Tour.
-Staged in support of her extended play The Fame Monster (2009), the tour was critically acclaimed and grossed $227.4 million, making it one of the highest-grossing concert tours of all time.
+Staged in support of her extended play The Fame Monster (2009), the tour was critically acclaimed and grossed $227.4 million.
 Gaga also performed songs from the album at award ceremonies—the American Music Awards of 2009, 52nd Annual Grammy Awards and 2010 Brit Awards.

 Gaga's second studio album Born This Way (2011) released the eponymous lead single, which she first performed at the 53rd Grammy Awards, where she emerged from an egg-like vessel.
 She also performed the album's track "You and I" at the 2011 MTV Video Music Awards, appearing as her male alter ego Jo Calderone.
 To promote the album, Gaga began the Born This Way Ball, which was critically and commercially successful.
 A hip injury that required surgery led Gaga to cancel some of the remaining tour dates.
 She performed songs from her third studio album Artpop (2013) at ArtRave, a two-day event hosted by her to promote the album.
 In 2014, she headlined her first residency show, with seven shows at the Roseland Ballroom in Manhattan, New York.
 Later that year, Gaga began the ArtRave: The Artpop Ball, which received positive reviews, but some criticized it as disjointed.
 After she and Tony Bennett released the joint album Cheek to Cheek (2014), they embarked on their critically acclaimed Cheek to Cheek Tour from December 2014 to August 2015.